Omega 36 synthetic backstay

 HOW DO I KNOW WHICH ONE TO BUY!?

 As with most things in the sailboat parts world, things end up more confusing than clear once we actually get into it.
 For this reason alone many boaters trust those decisions to industry experts, such as riggers.
-Replacing a sailboat block unfortunately is no exception.
+Replacing a sailboat block, unfortunately, is no exception.
 When talking about modern day cruising or racing boats (anything not made of wood), there are many block manufacturers and model options available on the market.
 This can lead to the boat owner ending up needing to make more decisions than he or she was perhaps prepared for.
 Before embarking on the seemingly simple task of choosing blocks, allow The Rigging Company to shed some light on how we go about selecting the right block for the job…

 First let’s start with a list of popular manufacturers and go from there.
-In terms of brands: AntalAllen, Ronstan, HarkenSchaeferLewmarKarver and Selden are some of the popular options available to choose from.
+In terms of brands: AntalHolt, Ronstan, HarkenSchaeferLewmarKarver and Selden are some of the popular options available to choose from.
 Here is where the easy part ends and the confusion begins.
 Before you can figure out what type of block you’ll need, you still need to figure which model you like/want/need.
 Each one of these manufacturers will offer various design choices with even more jargon to add to your list: Carbo, ESP, Black Magic, Series 5, Series 7, OPF, Stainless, Classic, Looper, Orbit, Synchros, HTX, Core, Plain Bearing, Low load, Ball Bearing, High load; and on, and on, and on…

 …Then, after that you’ll have yet even more decisions to make, like which size: 40mm, 45mm, 57mm, 60mm and so on.
 The final decision will be, what type… is it a double, triple, single, becket, snatch, cheek, foot, fiddle, ratchet, or any combination thereof…